other hr support services

 - Drafting a response to the EDD on behalf of the employer;

-- Attend a UI appeal hearing with the employer or on behalf of the employer; and/or
+- Attend a UI appeal hearing with the employer; and/or

-- Providing consultation on the UI claim process and what to expect at the appeal hearing.
+- Providing professional consultation on the UI claim process and what to expect at the appeal hearing.

 Return to Work Facilitation

-The HRC can provide invaluable assistance in matters relating to employees desiring to return to work from an injury or illness, disability, pregnancy, or any other related issue.
+The HRC can provide invaluable assistance with employees looking to return to work from an injury or illness, disability, pregnancy, or any other related issue.

 The HRC can provide the following services: